Various Risk Metrics

 Baumol's Risk Index formula: expected value minus k times the standard deviation, where k is derived from the chosen significance level.

-The probability of a payoff below E - k .σ is bounded by 1/k2
+The probability of a payoff below E - k.σ is no more than 1/k2.

 Significance level input field used by Decision Tree Analyzer to compute k for Baumol's Risk Measure and to set the confidence level for Value at Risk.